cbochs/grapple.nvim/README.md

     ---Time limit used for pruning unused scope (IDs).
 If a scope's save file
     ---modified time exceeds this limit, then it will be deleted when a prune
     ---requested.
-Can be an integer (in milliseconds) or a string time limit
+Can be an integer (in seconds) or a string time limit
     ---(e.g. "30d" or "2h" or "15m")
     ---@type integer | string
     prune = "30d",